“Five minutes please.” He pleads.

 “Very funny, ha-ha-ha,” she fakes a laugh.
 “No way.”

-Outside the apartment court, he hugs her before she enters the Uber cab.
-Then waves back at her as the cab drives off.
-He takes a few minutes longer in the warm sunlight before walking away, thinking; I wish Stacy stayed longer today.
+Outside the apartment he hugs her before she enters the Uber cab.
+Then waves back as the cab drives off.
+He takes a few minutes longer in the sun before walking away, I wish Stacy stayed longer today.

 “Hey,” Lawrence responds.

 “What will you have today?”

-“Uhm, what’s on the chef’s special list?”
+“Uhm, what’s today’s chef’s special?”
 He turns towards the board and makes up his mind before the lady responds.
-“I’ll have that one, number 5.”
+“I’ll have that number 5.”

 “Sawa, give me like five minutes.”
 The lady punches in the order.

 He sits on the seat with the rustic glass coffee table piled with the day’s newspapers.
 Flips through and stops to look at a waiter walking his direction then passes.
 He checks around the restaurant as if looking for something or someone then gets back to flipping through the Daily Nation, skimming through a sports article.

 The lady at the counter waves at him to signal the order is ready.
 He walks up to her, yanks his wallet off his pocket and draws two notes out of it.

-“Here you go,” she says, handing him the brown bag.
+“Here you go,” handing him the brown bag.

 “Oh, thank you.”

-Back at his apartment, he walked to the kitchen to warm his meal.
-His phone alerted an incoming message, ‘Bing!’
-It was Stacy; [Hey Babe, did I leave my fuchsia scarf there?]
+Back at his apartment, he walks to the kitchen to serve the meal.
+His phone alerts an incoming message, ‘Bing!’
+It’s Stacy; [Hey Babe, did I leave my fuchsia scarf there?]

-He turned towards the living room and saw it lying on the couch.
-Then texted back.
-After warming his meal, he walked to the couch and placed his plate on the table.
+He turns towards the living room and sees it lying on the couch.
+Then texts back.
+He then walks to the couch and places his plate on the table.

-He sat down and held the scarf in his hands, closed his eyes for a second as he drew it for a sniff.
+He sits down and holds the scarf in his hands, closes his eyes for a second as draws it for a sniff.
 Taking in her sweet seductive scent.
 Holding the scarf so delicately as if he was holding her in his arms.
-Something he always seemed to long for more than she did.
+Something he always seemed to long more of than she.

-At that moment, he heard words escape his lips, almost as a surprise whisper.
-“I wish you loved me as I do Stacy.”
+At that moment, words escape his lips, almost as a